vphilippon/DotFiles/README.md

 To add new submodule (mostly for vim with pathogen) (with branch tracking), follow this: (Add branch tracking) [http://stackoverflow.com/a/18799234](http://stackoverflow.com/a/18799234)

+To update every submodule to their latest version (from remote), run

+    ./dotupdate.sh

 Make sure you have:
 -------------------
 * Vim :